7 PPC KPIs You Should Be Tracking & Monitoring

 Now, the quality score is measured on a 0-10 scale, where 5 is believed to be the golden mean.
 A good quality score is between 7 and 10, and means that you will pay less for your AdWords campaign.
 If your score is lower than that, you should work on improving the quality of your ad copy and landing page.

-So, you can use this data to boost your impressions and minimize the chances of your rivals’ ads being seen.
+Through proper campaign management, you can use impression share data to understand your market position and optimize your ad spend accordingly.
+You can also use this data to boost your impressions and minimize the chances of your rivals’ ads being seen.

 How is the impression share calculated?